-- Requires internet connectivity with HTTP/HTTPS port 80, and RTMP port 1935 open for streaming. - For lowest quality (240p) streaming an upload rate of at least 650Kbps is required. - 720p streaming requires an upload rate of at least 2500 Kbps.
+- Requires internet connectivity with HTTP/HTTPS port 80, and RTMP port 1935 open for streaming. - It is recommended that an upload rate of at least double the desired rate be avail- - For lowest quality (240p) streaming an upload rate of at least 650Kbps is required. - 720p streaming requires an upload rate of at least 2500 Kbps. - 1080p streaming requires an upload rate of at least 4500 Kbps.